wilsonmar/oss-perf/ga_metrics.md

   1. Click on the white Import button at the top of the page.
   1. Select the GA account.
   1. Click the blue Create button.

+### Individual Screen Views
+The ranking of how many page views by page name (such as "Home") is useful to know for scripting to replicate load within a prod-like test environment.

 ### Site Speed Metrics
 Metrics most relevant to site speed include: